How can curating be an activist practice, especially in the realm of gender?

 3) Tess Allas Director of indigenous programs, UNSW: ‘Girl genius’: redressing gender imbalance

 Most Australian Art schools attract more female than male students and the representation of women in course syllabuses and the representation of women in the gallery system once students graduate is reversed.
 There is a distinct lack of critical engagement of women artists throughout history and in the contemporary art discourse in the media, in arts reviews, in scholarly texts and in ‘in-class’ discussions.
 We would like to present an open discussion with participants to tease out some of the reasons behind these blatant gender imbalance issues that could help feed into our future exhibition and discussion panel idea of ‘Girl Genius’.

-Download more information on participating in the Masterclasses here: masterclass invitation letter
+Download more information on and how to participate in the Masterclasses here: masterclass invitation letter

 CONFERENCE: CURATING FEMINISM